 - Feedback request emails may not also contain marketing materials

 As you can see, this can be a tricky situation to get right.
-This is one of the main reasons we developed Amazon Reputation—a way to send automated, Amazon-compliant feedback requests to customers at a time determined by you based on shipping date or delivery date—as part of our Amazon Seller Suite.
+This is one of the main reasons we developed Amazon Feedback Requests—a way to send automated, Amazon-compliant feedback requests to customers at a time determined by you based on shipping date or delivery date—as part of our Amazon Seller Suite.

 Equally important as receiving feedback is responding to it.
 Make sure you’re acknowledging the time customers are taking to provide input on your products, your performance as a seller, and their overall experience.
 Customers not only expect you to respond to their reviews, they expect to see responses to other people’s reviews.
-Responding not only gives you an opportunity to right the situation and possibly win back business from an unhappy customer, it shows other customers your service level and can even offset the impact of the negative review on their perception of your business.
+Responding not only gives you an opportunity to right the situation and possibly win back business from an unhappy customer, but it also shows other customers your service level and can even offset the impact of the negative review on their perception of your business.